 If the cloud has poor application program interfaces (API), then servers run the risk of having data unwillingly exposed.
 When it comes to API, malicious actors will employ several strategies such as brute force attacks and denial-of-service attacks in order to weaken the integrity of the system.

 To take full advantage of the benefits of cloud computing, organizations will need to make deliberate efforts to maintain security in cloud environments.
-Let’s take a look at some of the leading ways that organizations can improve security in cloud computing:
+Here are some of the leading ways that organizations can improve security in cloud computing:

 Conducting cybersecurity risk assessments is one way to analyze your organization’s cybersecurity posture and the efficacy of the security controls that are currently deployed.
 The goal of an assessment is to identify any potential vulnerabilities or gaps in security so that your IT team can make informed decisions about how to improve security going forward.